EasterCompany/RDFS/README.md

 # Rapid Directory & File-System Search-Engine

-Welcome to the RDFS repository, this is an open-source public api mostly just for use internally within Easter Company; However you've probably ended up here because you are looking for the `Overlord Installer` file right? then you should follow the instructions below.
+Welcome to the RDFS repository, this is an open-source repository used mostly for storing publicly available files.

 ## Introduction to Overlord